Considerations Besides Gas

-The first question to ask is: how is your pet feeling overall?
-If your pet is exhibiting any of the following, please check in with your vet to see if it is ok to watch and wait or if it is necessary to rule out a medical problem.
+The first consideration is to ask yourself how your pet might be feeling overall.
+If your pet is exhibiting any of the following issues, check with your vet to see if it's okay to watch and wait or if it's necessary to rule out a medical problem.

 - Not eating